Charles R. Knight: Early life

+After a tour of Europe by visiting many museums and zoos, Knight returned home where he met two key people in the history of paleontology, Edward Drinker Cope and Henry Fairfield Osborn.
+Osborn then created the new Department of Vertebrate Paleontology at AMNH and he had a revolutionary idea to put entire skeletons of dinosaurs on display.
+Originally, fossils were kept out of the public's eye and were then stored in store room shelves for study by scientists only.
+But Osborn had the idea of creating these new exhibits for the public.
+He assembled a team of himself, Knight, and Dr. William Diller Matthew.
+Knight sketched the skeletons while Matthew and Osborn mounted them.
+Cope died shortly after Knight met with him after he became impressed by Knight's sketches.

+The museum was amazed by his watercolor paintings and the successful exhibits.
+J. P. Morgan (the famous banker), who was a patron to the museum, helped finance the restorations of prehistoric life.
+His paintings were hugely popular among visitors, and Knight continued to work with the museum until the late 1930s, painting what would become some of the world's most iconic images of dinosaurs, prehistoric mammals, and prehistoric humans.

 One of Knight's best-known pieces for the American Museum of Natural History is 1897's Leaping Laelaps, which was one of the few pre-1960s images to present dinosaurs as active, fast-moving creatures (thus anticipating the "Dinosaur Renaissance" theories of modern paleontologists like Robert Bakker).
 Other familiar American Museum paintings include Knight's portrayals of Agathaumas, Allosaurus, Apatosaurus, Brontosaurus, Smilodon, and the Woolly Mammoth.
 All of these have been reproduced in numerous places and have inspired many imitations.

 Knight's work for the museum was not without critics, however.
 Although he spent considerable time at zoos studying the movements and habits of living animals, many curators argued that his work was more artistic than scientific, and protested that he did not have sufficient scientific expertise to render prehistoric animals as precisely as he did.
 While Knight himself agreed that his murals for the Hall of the Age of Man were "primarily a work of art," he insisted that he had as much paleontological knowledge as the museum's own curators.

+In 1900, Knight married Annie Humphrey Hardcastle and had a daughter named Lucy.